Aryan-Jain-1710/Project-7-GUI--Number-System-Converter/README.md

 # Radix Converter

-A simple app that allows the user to convert numbers between various systems such as Binary, Decimal, Octal and Hexadecimal.
+A simple app that allows the user to convert numbers between various systems such as Binary, Decimal, Octal, and Hexadecimal.

 ## Table of Contents